On an example of quiver DT/relative GW correspondence: Exchange of absolute with relative point conditions

 where $\pt \in A^1(Y)$ is the class of a point and $\lambda_g$ is the top Chern class of the Hodge bundle over $\overline{M}_g(Y/D,\beta)$.

 \begin{prop} We have

 \end{prop}

-\textbf{Remark:} Exchanging absolute and relative Gromov-Witten invariants by some degeneration argument is standard in Gromov-Witten theory relative to a smooth divisor.
-In particular, Proposition \ref{prop_deg_point} has exactly the form which would be expected from the usual degeneration formula \cite{MR1938113} applied for invariants defined relatively to $D_2$.
+Exchanging absolute and relative Gromov-Witten invariants by some degeneration argument is standard in Gromov-Witten theory relative to a smooth divisor, see for example \cite{maulik2006topological}.
+In particular, Proposition \ref{prop_deg_point} has exactly the form given by the usual degeneration formula \cite{MR1938113} applied for invariants defined relatively to $D_2$.
 The issue is that our invariants have also tangency conditions along $D_1$ and so we are really dealing with log Gromov-Witten invariants relative to the normal crossing divisor $D=D_1 \cup D_2$.
 In order to prove Proposition \ref{prop_deg_point}, we have to show that the a priori possible corrections to the naive degeneration formula coming from the intersection points $D_1 \cap D_2$ actually are not there.